-The newly installed monitoring wells were developed between November 19 and 20, 2020, to remove any sediment introduced during drilling and to improve the hydraulic connection between the monitoring well filter pack and the adjacent overburden materials.
+The newly installed groundwater monitoring wells were developed between November 19 and 20, 2020, to remove any sediment introduced during drilling and to improve the hydraulic connection between the groundwater monitoring well filter pack and the adjacent overburden materials.
 Development was completed using a dedicated positive displacement pump consisting of polyethylene (PE) tubing and a check-valve.
-At least three (3) volumes were removed from each monitoring well, or if the rate at which groundwater recharged was low, the monitoring wells were purged until 'dry' at least twice.
-The length of each monitoring well screen was purged during the development process.
+At least three (3) volumes were removed from each groundwater monitoring well, or if the rate at which groundwater recharged was low, the groundwater monitoring wells were purged until 'dry' at least twice.
+The length of each groundwater monitoring wells were purged until 'dry' at least twice.
+The length of each groundwater monitoring well screen was purged during the development process.
 Measurement of pH, temperature, electrical conductivity, visual observations of turbidity, and olfactory observations of the discharge water were recorded in the field following removal of each well volume, where appropriate.
 Groundwater purge water that displayed the presence of floating oily product were not chemically assessed in the field to minimize any potential damage to groundwater field monitoring equipment.
 Purge water was containerized into a dedicated steel drum and secured at the Site until its final off-Site disposal by Veolia Canada Industrial Services Inc. (Veolia), which is a licensed liquid and solid waste hauling company.